IntelPython/sdc/README.rst

 The documentation generation is controlled by ``conf.py`` script automatically invoked by Sphinx.
 See `Sphinx documentation <http://www.sphinx-doc.org/en/master/usage/configuration.html>`_ for details.

-The API Reference for Intel SDC User's Guide is auto-generated by inspecting ``pandas`` and ``sdc`` modules.
+The API Reference for Intel® SDC User's Guide is auto-generated by inspecting ``pandas`` and ``sdc`` modules.
 That's why these modules must be pre-installed for documentation generation using Sphinx*.
 However, there is a possibility to skip API Reference auto-generation by setting environment variable ``SDC_DOC_NO_API_REF_STR=1``.

 If the environment variable ``SDC_DOC_NO_API_REF_STR`` is unset then Sphinx's ``conf.py`` invokes ``generate_api_reference()`` function located in ``./sdc/docs/source/buildscripts/apiref_generator`` module.
 This function parses ``pandas`` and ``sdc`` docstrings for each API, combines those into single docstring and writes it into RST file with respective Pandas* API name.
 The auto-generated RST files are located at ``./sdc/docs/source/_api_ref`` directory.